Addressing Neck and Back Pain When You’re Working from Home

 Using Your Standing Desk

 If you use a standing desk for part of your workday, here are a few pointers.

-As you are standing at the desk, shifting your weight from one foot to another is OK, says McGee.
-“In fact, it is something I will incorporate into my plan of care.
+As you are standing at the desk, shifting your weight from one foot to another is OK.
 However, the caveat is to engage our muscles when doing so — particularly the glutes.
 Too often we rely on passive tissues to support us throughout the day versus engaging our muscles to keep us upright against gravity.